CptnCat/cat_carkeys/README.md

 - Lock/unlock sounds (as GTA sounds).
 - Numerous configurable settings available in the `config.lua`.

-# 👀 Usage
-This script is used to save players outfits and let them manage them.

 # 📹 Preview
 Click [HERE](https://streamable.com/8h77ce) to watch the preview.